zhouer/Sidekick/docs/python-development.md

 The library operates under a specific connection model:

-1.  **Mandatory Sidekick Presence:** The Sidekick VS Code panel and its internal WebSocket server **must** be running *before* the Python script attempts to establish a connection.
+1.  **Mandatory Sidekick Presence:** The Sidekick VS Code panel and its communication server **must** be running *before* the Python script attempts to establish a connection.
 2.  **Blocking Connection Establishment:** The *first* operation requiring communication (e.g., creating a `sidekick.Grid()` or sending the first message) will **block** the Python script's execution until:
-    *   A WebSocket connection to the Sidekick server is successfully established.
+    *   A connection to the Sidekick server is successfully established (via WebSocket or MessageChannel).
     *   The Sidekick UI panel signals back that it's online and ready.
 3.  **Synchronous Sends:** Once the connection is ready, messages sent via module methods (like `grid.set_color()` or `canvas.draw_line()`) are attempted immediately.
 There is no internal queue or buffering if the connection is not ready; connection establishment blocks instead.
 4.  **Exception-Based Error Handling:** Connection failures (initial refusal, timeout waiting for UI, disconnection during operation) will immediately **raise specific `SidekickConnectionError` exceptions**, halting the operation.
 The library does **not** attempt automatic reconnection.
 The user's script must handle these exceptions if recovery is desired (though typically the script would exit).